AArmias/MCS/README.md

     - name: curl https://launcher.mojang.com/v1/objects/c8f83c5655308435b3dcf03c06d9fe8740a77469/server.jar --output /srv/salt/MCS/server.jar
     - creates: /srv/salt/MCS/server.jar
 ```
 `curl` command loads `server.jar` from that path.
 The `--output` option specifies the path and file name.
-In this case, the file is uploaded to the `/srv/salt/MCS/` folder named `server.jar`.
+In this case, the file is uploaded to the `/srv/salt/MCS/` folder `server.jar`.
 The file path is from the official Minecraft websites.

 -------------------------
 Next, we need to create an **End User License Agreement** = `EULA` approval.
 So let's tell salt to make a file called `eula.txt` and the contents of the file: `eula = true` (without this the server will not start.)